When you use your toilet, shower, washing machine or dishwasher, wastewater leaves your home through pipes that connect

-The video below shows a graphic example of what happens when people flush the wrong things.
+This video shows a graphic example of what happens when people flush the wrong things.

 Don't Flush This

 Basically, the only thing you should ever flush down a toilet is human waste (urine and feces) and toilet paper.
 Even though some products such as wipes and baby diapers claim to be flushable, they aren't.
-Here is a list of some of things to keep out of the toilet.
+Here is a list of some things to keep out of the toilet.